 Over the past three weeks or so, I used the Root of Fame 990 as sort of a daily driver.
 I’d wear it around the hours every day and also for those quick outings to the shops.
 At first, I wasn’t overly taken by the comfort, as the insole arches felt too high for my preference.
 After a few days of wearing it, however, this changed somewhat, to a point where it’s not that noticeable any longer.

-So, as an easy-going sneaker for light walking, or moving around the house, they’re quite comfortable after wearing it for a few days.
+So, as an easy-going sneaker for light walking or moving around the house, they’re quite comfortable after wearing it for a few days.
 However, they’re not recommended for anything beyond that.

 Root of Fame 990 Performance & Quality

 Unlike other leather sneakers, you also won’t have to worry about bending them or creating creases around the toe box.
 This means you should be more than comfortable doing any chore around the house, knowing that the wear is quite low, and with the fabric upper, it’s also easy to clean.
-All you need to do is create a foam wash and give it a light scrub and you should be good to go again.
+All you need to do is create a foam wash and give it a light scrub, and you should be good to go again.

 There is no outsole underneath the Root of Fame 990 sneaker, as it extends from the single-piece midsole.
 However, as stated earlier, you’re not going to be expecting to walk or run in these shoes across various terrain changes, so it isn’t necessarily needed either.
-On the tiled floors or carpets at home or that of the malls and similar places, they’ll do just fine.
+On the tiled floors or carpets at home or in the malls and similar places, they’ll do just fine.

-After nearly a month of quite frequent wear around the house, they’ve held up sufficiently with no signs of deterioration thus far.
+After nearly a month of quite frequent wear around the house, they’ve held up sufficiently, with no signs of deterioration thus far.
 I’ll give the review an update if anything changes on that front.
-However, for now, they’re quite well manufactured from what I can gather, even after a wash or two.
+However, for now, from what I can gather, they’re quite well manufactured, even after a wash or two.

 While the Grey Wolfs isn’t the most appealing colourway, the Root of Fame 990 is a good-looking sneaker.
 It’s also quite comfortable after a few wears and offers decent support for those with high arches.
 It’s a great step forward for the Drip Footwear range.
 You can purchase a pair for R1,000 online at Dripsa.co.za.